 Seasons and Fishing Hours

 Fishing is permitted year-round twenty-four (24) hours a day in any waters of this state except as otherwise provided by Commission regulation for specific areas, streams, lakes, or portions thereof.
-Exceptions are listed with the regulations for each drainage area beginning on Area 1 Regulations.
+Exceptions are listed with the regulations for each drainage area on Area 1 Regulations.

 Specified waters may be closed to fishing because of an emergency.